riya-16/Quality-of-Life/README.md

 # Execution
 The zip folder contains all the necessary files to execute the project.

-data\qol\sentinel.csv: has lat long information for USA counties
+data/qol/sentinel.csv: has lat long information for USA counties

 eo_download.py: download the satellite imagery